 Holds and mailbox quotas

-Enable the archive mailbox and turn on auto-expanding archiving You can enable an unlimited storage capacity for the Recoverable Items folder simply by enabling the archive mailbox and then turning on the auto-expanding archiving feature in Exchange Online.
-This results in 100 GB for the Recoverable Items folder in the primary mailbox and an unlimited amount of storage capacity for the Recoverable Items folder in the user's archive.
-See how: Enable archive mailboxes in the Office 365 Security & Compliance Center and Enable unlimited archiving in Office 365.
+Enable the archive mailbox and turn on auto-expanding archiving - You can enable an unlimited storage capacity for the Recoverable Items folder simply by enabling the archive mailbox and then turning on the auto-expanding archiving feature in Exchange Online.
+This results in 110 GB for the Recoverable Items folder in the primary mailbox and an unlimited amount of storage capacity for the Recoverable Items folder in the user's archive.
+See how: Enable archive mailboxes in the Compliance Center and Enable unlimited archiving - Admin help.

 After you enable the archive for a mailbox that's close to exceeding the storage quota for the Recoverable Items folder, you might want to run the Managed Folder Assistant to manually trigger the assistant to process the mailbox so that expired items are moved the Recoverable Items folder in the archive mailbox.
 For instructions, see Step 4 in Increase the Recoverable Items quota for mailboxes on hold.

 Note that other items in the user's mailbox might be moved to the new archive mailbox.
 Consider telling the user that this might happen after you enable the archive mailbox.